 Whether you count down the hours until brunch starting Monday morning, or you wouldn’t touch a two-hour wait for eggs with a ten-foot pole, brunch is a part of life in NYC that’s hard to escape.
-And Williamsburg might as well be Brunch Disneyland - it has pretty much every kind of food and setting you could ever want, and the patios are plentiful (it will get warm sometime, PROMISE).
-With all those options, Williamsburg brunch can be an overwhelming prospect.
+And Williamsburg might as well be Brunch Disneyland - it has pretty much every kind of food and setting you could ever want.
+With all those options, it’s an overwhelming prospect.
 Where do you go?
 This guide is here so that you always know the answer to that question, and so that when you do encounter that two-hour wait, you know where to turn.

 Some restaurants just get it.
 They go beyond the call of serving you overpriced omelettes and really make you feel like we’re all in this journey called life together.
-Rabbithole is one of those restaurants - they take pride in all the little things that contribute to you having an ideal eating experience.
-Case in point?
+Rabbithole is one of those restaurants.
 They serve brunch every day of the week, until 5pm.
 The coffee and the drinks are strong, and the pastries are made in-house.
-The menu is long and covers every possible craving besides maybe Cheetos.
-And there’s a beautiful back patio with big umbrellas, so you don’t burn your fragile skin.
+The menu is long and covers every possible craving besides maybe Doritos.
+And there’s a beautiful back patio with big umbrellas.
 This place takes care of its customers.

 When will the brunch bubble burst?
 We can’t as a society go on like this - making our entire weekend plans around it, waiting three hours for it, going hangry for it.
 But in the meantime, you’ll find us brunching at places where the meal feels less like an event and more like a, well, meal.
 Brunch at Allswell is something you can just show up for - excessive planning/strategizing not required.
-You might have to wait a few minutes - but never too long - and the menu is an appealing mix of breakfast-y and lunch-y options.
-We dare you to try something besides avocado toast (the chicken sandwich and burger are both winners).
+You might have to wait a bit - but never too long - and the menu is an appealing mix of breakfast-y and lunch-y options.

 There’s a pretty good chance that your first brunch experience in Williamsburg happened at Juliette.
 People mob it for its atmosphere: part French bistro, part well-kept jungle.
 You’ll want to be eating on the roof if it’s warm, but the plant room (actually covered in vegetation) is a very good second-best if it’s not.
 As for the menu - it’s totally serviceable, French-ish food.
 But the food isn’t really why you come to Juliette anyway.

 Hangover so bad you don’t know whether to cry or vomit or eat your weight in tater tots?
 Choose door number three, and do it at Jimmy’s.
 Breakfast is served all day, so even if you can’t manage to get out of bed until 5pm, you can still call it brunch.
-This is next-level diner food done right, with an unpretentious, super laid-back environment to match.
-You come to Jimmy’s to throw down over the kind of food that will both hurt and cure you - not to Instagram your ricotta pancakes.
+This is diner food done right, with a super laid-back setting to match.
+You come to Jimmy’s to eat the kind of food that will both hurt and cure you - not to Instagram your ricotta pancakes.

 Want to eat a steak at St. Anselm?
-How original.
+Of course you do.
 At 7pm, go ahead and line up with the other four hours worth of people.
 But brunch (which they insist on calling “lunch” despite the presence of eggs) is the sneaky time to get your hands on that Butcher’s Steak.
 We’re not promising you’ll be seated immediately, but if you arrive on the early side of brunch hours (they open at 11am) you have a much better chance of eventually getting a table than on any night.

 Egg definitely belongs in the Greatest Hits of Williamsburg Brunch.
-It’s been a staple since it opened many years (OK, like seven years) ago, serving high-quality, simple-but-still-interesting dishes that have earned the place a cult following.
-Who doesn’t want to eat an egg in a hole topped with smothered cheese?
-No one we know.
+It’s been a staple since it opened many years (OK, like seven years) ago, serving high-quality, simple-but-still-interesting dishes that have earned the place a following.
+You should probably get the egg in a hole topped with smothered cheese.

 This is the see and be seen capital of North Williamsburg brunch.
 The Moroccan food also makes for one of the better and more interesting brunches around.
 Which means that if you don’t come here with the expectation of ridiculously long waits, you’re going to walk away very sad.
 Or at least very hungry.
 Here’s what to do: put your name in, then go directly across the street to Bakeri to get a coffee and pastry while you wait.
 It’s like being rewarded for patience.

 Provided you have no plans for the rest of the day, Italian food and brunch are a perfect combination.
-Add to that a huge, partially-covered, beautiful patio and you have yourself a full-on agenda.
-Pasta, mimosas, and exposure to the sun: the ultimate cure for the Sunday Scaries.
+Add to that a huge, partially-covered, beautiful patio and you have yourself a real agenda.
+Pasta, mimosas, and exposure to the sun: the ideal cure for the Sunday Scaries.

 We’ve always wished we lived closer to Walter Foods.
 Not because the food is revelatory, but because it’s an excellent neighborhood restaurant, with an excellent back patio.
-It’s the kind of place where everyone knows each other, people have standing orders, and the food is always exactly what you need it to be.
-If you don’t live in Williamsburg, there are probably more impressive (but not necessarily more enjoyable) places you could choose for your brunch in the neighborhood.
+It’s the kind of place where everyone knows each other, and the food is always exactly what you need it to be.
+If you don’t live in Williamsburg, there are probably more impressive places you could choose for your brunch in the neighborhood.
 But if you do live nearby, it’s about time you got yourself a standing order here.

 Reynard offers what is probably the most sophisticated brunch in Williamsburg.
-Not “sophisticated” in the pinkies-up kind of way, but in the kind of way that your parents would be highly impressed with, or in the way where it would be an excellent pick for a celebration meal.
-It’s a gorgeous space, with giant windows that let in tons of light, and the menu is slightly upscale takes on standard brunch fare.
+Not “sophisticated” in the pinkies-up kind of way, but in the kind of way that your parents would be impressed with.
+It’s a beautiful space, with giant windows that let in tons of light, and the menu is slightly upscale takes on standard brunch fare.
 Get the Dutch pancake.

 If you’re looking for a brunch experience beyond typical brunch food, we commend you, and we will send you straight to Okonomi - where you can get an awesome traditional Japanese breakfast or lunch.
 The meal is called “Ichiju Sunsai,” and it consists of a rice bowl, a miso soup, a piece of fish, and three small sides - it’s all decided for you, except for the fish, and it’s light, healthy (they don’t use any butter or oil in their cooking), and affordable.
 The experience feels special and communal, as you’re one of only twelve customers in there, and you’re all eating the same thing.
-This weekend, do something different - go to Okonomi.
 Just be prepared for a wait.